Table Of Contents

 Everything about epoxy grout is more difficult to use in comparison to standard grouts.

 Starting with mixing the components, it’s recommended to use a spiral mixer attached to a power drill to ensure a complete mix and uniform color.
 A margin trowel can be used to mix the grout but due to the viscosity, it is not easy.
+A stiffer grout float is also needed.

 Once the epoxy grout is mixed, it is a hand-grenade.
 At least I see it that way.